OfficeDev/hands-on-labs/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/QuickStartLab.md

 ## Exercise 2: Access Calendar through Microsoft Graph SDK

-In this exercise, you will build on exercise 1 to connect to the Microsoft Graph SDK and work with Office 365 and Outlook Calendar
+In this exercise, you will build on exercise 1 to connect to the Microsoft Graph SDK and work with Office 365 and Outlook Calendar.

 ## Working with Calendar through Microsoft Graph SDK

 ### Create the Calendar controller and use the Graph SDK

-1. Add a reference to the Microsoft Graph SDK to your project
+1. Add a reference to the Microsoft Graph SDK to your project:
-  1. In the **Solution Explorer** right click on the **CalendarWebApp** project and select **Manage NuGet Packages...**.
+  1. In the **Solution Explorer** right-click the **CalendarWebApp** project and select **Manage NuGet Packages...**.
   2. Click **Browse** and search for **Microsoft.Graph**.
   3. Select the Microsoft Graph SDK and click **Install**.

-2. Add a reference to the **Bootstrap DateTime picker** to your project
+2. Add a reference to the **Bootstrap DateTime picker** to your project:
   1. In the **NuGet Package Manager** search for **Bootstrap.v3.Datetimepicker.CSS**.
   2. Select Bootstrap.v3.Datetimepicker.CSS and click **Install**.
   3. Open the **App_Start/BundleConfig.cs** file and update the bootstrap script and CSS bundles.